pista329/django-korektor/README.md

 Example use:
 ---
+Learning from command line:

-``./manage.py djkorektor --do-import-word="Bigrams are fun!
+``python manage.py djkorektor --do-import-word="Bigrams are fun!
 It is raining, let's dance together.
 It will be my pleasure." --locale=en_US``

+Spellcheck test from command line:

+``python manage.py djkorektor --do-spell="It is fn to dence" --locale=en_US``

 Please note
 ---
 - Django Korektor can't fix a word if you did't learned it.
 Basically you need to import huge language specific dataset of correct phrases.
 For example a lot of newspaper articles (by constant learning from any rss feed).
 - Django Korektor will only fix certain misspells between words.
 For example "It is fan to dance" will result as correct phrase.
+- Django Korektor usage of context is limited.
+For example "Icland is icland" will somehow result in "Iceland is iceland"